Torwent/wasp-discord/README.md

-# Wasp Bot
+# WaspBot

-Wasp Bot is the discord bot of the WaspBots server
+WaspBot is the discord bot of the WaspBots server